Proactive eCommerce Monitoring: A Developer's Look at Webeyez

 We use Webeyez's performance metrics to monitor what actually matters: order success rates, add-to-cart completion, and checkout flow health.
 When we see the order success rate drop from 95% to 85%, we know something broke - and we know it before anyone calls.

 The bounce rate metric has been particularly valuable for identifying pages that cause users to leave.
-During a recent client redesign, we spotted a 15% bounce rate spike on a category page within hours of deployment.
+During a recent client redesign, we spotted a 15% spike in bounce rate on a category page within hours of deployment.
 Session replay showed users hitting a JavaScript error that blocked product filtering - we fixed and deployed before the end of business.

 The Metrics We Track Daily

-• Order success rate: Our primary indicator of checkout health.
+- Order success rate: Our primary indicator of checkout health.
 Anything below 90% triggers immediate investigation.

-• Conversion rate trends: We look for patterns over time, not just point-in-time snapshots.
+- Conversion rate trends: We look for patterns over time, not just point-in-time snapshots.

-• Bounce rate by page: Identifies specific pages causing user friction.
+- Bounce rate by page: Identifies specific pages causing user friction.

 Failed Calls: Where Debugging Actually Starts